eduNEXT/extensible-mfe-example/README.rst

 Purpose
 -------

 This repository provides a foundational configuration for integrating new extensions into any Micro Frontend (MFE).
 Currently, the configuration requires updates within the specific MFE where you intend to implement the feature.
-The content of this repository includes the initial setup for facilitating this configuration process.
+The content of this repository includes the initial setup for facilitating this configuration process. `Here is the original implementation <https://github.com/openedx/frontend-app-communications/pull/184>`_

 Configuration